TheJustOkayGatsby/TheJustOkayGatsby/README.md

   - ☕third wave coffee☕, and
   - 🪴gardening🪴!

- In my GitHub you'll find a collection of excercises and a few projects relating to my education.
-Some of these are scratch, and most are to ensure I've understood a concept.
-Currently, these are:
+ In my GitHub you'll find a excercises and a few projects relating to my experience, typically Data Mining, AI, and ML.
+Most of these are scratch, and most are to ensure I've understood a concept.
-  - AI and ML
-  - Data Mining
-  - Advanced Python